 grape-yield of 7 tons/hectare, manual harvest.

-Winemaking: yemperature-controlled alcoholic fermentation and maceration for 20 days.
+Winemaking: temperature-controlled alcoholic fermentation and maceration for 20 days.
 Ageing for 12 months in barrel and for 6 months in bottle before sale.

 Alc. content: 14-14,5% vol.